The Elite Trader Plan

 Homework

-Draft a one‑page plan for one LEAPS idea: why, risk, breakeven, when to adjust.
+Draft a simple plan for one LEAPS idea that includes:

 Skip Check

-Show how you’d handle a 40% drawdown on a LEAPS or LEAPS debit spread without taking on more risk.
+Explain how you’d manage a 40% drawdown on a LEAPS or LEAPS debit spread without increasing your total risk.

 One‑Page Tools